clp-research/slurk/docs/slurk_bots_events.rst

 Images
 ------
 If given the appropriate rights ``send_image``, a user may send image data.
 Normally, only bots are supposed to do so.
-But for debugging purposes it is possible to send images via the chat interface using the syntax ``image: <url>``.
+But for debugging purposes, it is possible to send images via the chat interface using the syntax ``image: <url>``.
 Bots can send images like this:

 .. code-block:: python